maxgohren/ESPip-Boy/devlogs/September2025-SchematicTime.md

+# September 13 2025 - Saturday 11:44 AM
+"It just works".
+It actually just works!
+LVGL with Arduino GFX + TouchLib works!
+I still had to do the quirky include path editing and moving the demo folder to make a demo work, but it works!
+No crazy colour bugs, no rotation issues, no mismatch betwen coord systems between display and touch, it just works!

+I do have crashing on the button matrix, but a more complicated button matrix with a scrolling view area works haha.
+I am very happy.
+The display is very responsive and the LVGL grapics work just like they look on the examples.

+OMG the music player demo is sooo sick.
+The animations are actually pretty smooth and the layout is perfect (aside from touchscreen bounds not being dialed in, I can't exit a menu because the touchscreen bounds are smaller than the drawn button bounds).

+Really satisfied with today's work and graphics setup.
+Really all there is to do now, is implement a simple menu with one of the various widgets (and hopefully one that doesn't crash) and then implement simple test apps for heart rate, clock, etc.

+Then, when that is done, some sleep and interrupt handling on touch and motion.

+And then when our proof of concept is finished, were good to finalize the design and properly finish the schematic, knowing the design works :).

 # September 13 2025 - Saturday 12:54 AM
 The new breadboard is off to an amazing start.
 All 6! i2C sensors enabled and detected on i2c scan.
 Capacitive touch sensor working perfectly and very